ApurbaKumarMajumder/Backend_Development/README.md

 A closure is the ability to access a parent level scope from a child scope, even after the parent function has been terminated.

-Closures is when a function "remembers" it's
+Closures is when a function "remembers" it's lexical scope even when the function is executed outside that lexical scope.

 ![closures](https://github.com/ApurbaKumarMajumder/Backend_Development/assets/65047407/7b88ed51-078e-4a33-a2ca-515380dcbb9e)